 Social and support groups

 Most cross-dressers do not present for treatment.
 Those who do are usually brought in by an unhappy spouse, referred by courts, or self-referred out of concern about experiencing negative social and employment consequences.
-Some cross-dressers present for treatment of comorbid gender dysphoria Diagnosis Gender dysphoria is characterized by a strong, persistent cross-gender identification associated with anxiety, depression, irritability, and often a wish to live as a gender different from the... read more , a substance use disorder Overview of Substance-Related Disorders Substance-related disorders involve drugs that directly activate the brain's reward system.
-The activation of the reward system typically causes feelings of pleasure; the specific pleasurable... read more , or depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Some cross-dressers present for treatment of comorbid gender dysphoria Diagnosis Sex and gender are not the same thing.
+Sex refers to a person's biologic status: male, female, or intersex.
+Sexual identity refers to the sex to which a person is sexually attracted (if any)... read more , a substance use disorder Overview of Substance Use Substance-related disorders involve substances that directly activate the brain's reward system.
+The activation of the reward system typically causes feelings of pleasure; the specific characteristics... read more , or depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more .

 Social and support groups for men who cross-dress are often very helpful.